Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 Recall that the recipe for SV-based identification includes a SV independence assumption and a completeness condition.
-We find three SV models below, with similar SV independence assumptions but different completeness conditions.
-These models therefore differ in terms of their \textit{explicit} restrictions on the core missingness model.
+We find three SV models (see Table~\ref{tab:xSV-models}), which we label the \textit{combined}, \textit{parallel} and \textit{sequential} external SV models.
+These models have similar SV independence assumptions but different completeness conditions.
+They therefore differ in terms of their \textit{explicit} restrictions on the core missingness model -- see last column of the table.
 (There may be \textit{implicit} restrictions required for the SV independence assumption to hold, which we will address later when applying these models to the mediation context with different SV types and different temporal order settings.)

-As shown above, the technical SV independence assumption required (labeled the \textit{weaker version}) varies across these models, but they are all implied by the assumption that $Z\independent(R_V,R_W)\mid V,W$.
-As this assumption is simpler (and thus perhaps easier to consider in applications), we put aside the variation in the weaker versions here.
-Instead, we focus on the varying completeness conditions, as they implies variation in the amount of information contained in the SV.
+The technical SV independence assumptions required (labeled \textit{weaker version} in Table~\ref{tab:xSV-models}) vary across these models, but are all implied by the assumption that $Z\independent(R_1,R_2)\mid V_1,V_2$.
+As this assumption is simpler (and perhaps easier to consider in applications), we put aside the varying weaker versions here.
+Instead, we focus on the varying completeness conditions, which imply variation in the amount of information contained in the SV.